 - Priority is given to those who have no other source of funds to finance travel to the conference.

-To apply for funds, please complete the application and email a scanned copy of the application along with a current CV to email@example.com.
+To apply for funds, please complete the application and email a scanned copy of the application along with a current CV to firstname.lastname@example.org.
 Note that a student’s advisor needs to fill out the last page of the application form.
-The application deadline is December 31, 2016.
-Applicants will be notified whether they have received a Roe L. Johns Travel Grant, and if so, the amount, in January by email.
+The application deadline is January 25, 2020.
+Applicants will be notified whether they have received a Roe L. Johns Grant, and if so, the amount, in February by email.

 If you have any questions, please contact AEFP at email@example.com.